jianhuizhai/Tools/README.md

 * jogInteraction.py is used to calculate elastic interaction energy of a jog pair.

 * coulomb_vs_elastic.py is used to compare the coulomb force and elastic interaction force.

+* jogInteraction_isotropic.py is used to calculate elastic interaction energy of jog pair by using isotropic properties.